ntuaislab/Trap-MID/README.md

 - For LOMMA, execute the code in `./lomma`.

 ## Reference

+The codes for model training are mainly modified from https://github.com/SCccc21/Knowledge-Enriched-DMI.
+We adopt the implementations in https://github.com/sutd-visual-computing-group/Re-thinking_MI and https://github.com/LetheSec/PLG-MI-Attack for MI attacks.

 1. Yuheng Zhang, Ruoxi Jia, Hengzhi Pei, Wenxiao Wang, Bo Li, and Dawn Song.
 The secret revealer: Generative model-inversion attacks against deep neural networks.
 In Proceedings of the IEEE/CVF conference on computer vision and pattern recognition, pages 253–261, 2020.
 2. Si Chen, Mostafa Kahla, Ruoxi Jia, and Guo-Jun Qi.
 Knowledge-enriched distributional model inversion attacks.
 In Proceedings of the IEEE/CVF international conference on computer vision, pages 16178–16187, 2021.